Rapid Support Forces: Business interests

 In November 2017, Hemedti used RSF to take over control of gold mines in the Darfur region, which led to him becoming one of the richest people in Sudan by 2019.
 Hemedti's brother Abdul Rahim, deputy head of RSF, heads the Al Junaid (or Al Gunade) corporation involved in gold mining and trading in Sudan.

 In December 2019, a Global Witness investigation into RSF and Al Junaid argued that RSF and Al Junaid are closely linked in terms of financial transactions.
-Global Witness stated that "the RSF and [Al Junaid had] captured a swathe of the [Sudanese] gold industry and [were] likely using it to fund their operations."
-The General Manager of Al Junaid stated to Thomson Reuters that there were no close links between the two.
+Global Witness stated that "the RSF and [Al Junaid had] captured a swathe of the [Sudanese] gold industry and [were] likely using it to fund their operations".
+The general manager of Al Junaid stated to Thomson Reuters that there were no close links between the two.

 RSF has two front companies called GSK, a Sudanese technology company, and Tradive General Trading LLC, a United Arab Emirates-based company, both controlled by Hemedti's brother Algoney Hamdan Dagalo.

 In April 2023, Al Jazeera reported that RSF had sought out Western public relations firms to burnish its image, including by editing Wikipedia pages.

-Former Sudanese government staffer Ahmed Ibrahim stated that during the war, the RSF aimed to “strip Sudan of its national resources” utilizing its long coast on the Red Sea.
+Former Sudanese government staffer Ahmed Ibrahim stated that during the war, the RSF aimed to "strip Sudan of its national resources" utilizing its long coast on the Red Sea.

 Foreign relations

+The RSF's relations with other states are complex and largely veiled.

 Chad

 The RSF maintains facilities in Amdjarass, Chad, including an airfield and hospital, used for logistical support and medical treatment.
 While Chad publicly denies supporting the RSF, reports indicate the UAE uses Chad to supply weapons to the RSF, and there are accusations from Sudan that Chad provides direct aid, like weapons and mercenaries.
-Sudan has denied any ongoing diplomatic contacts with Chad to ease tensions over Khartoum’s accusations that N’Djamena is providing support to the paramilitary RSF.
+Sudan has denied any ongoing diplomatic contacts with Chad to ease tensions over Khartoum's accusations that N'Djamena is providing support to the paramilitary RSF.
 Ethnic connections, particularly among Arab tribes, and poverty drive Chadian youth to join the RSF, adding to regional instability.
 This recruitment is a significant aspect of their relationship, often happening with or without formal government approval.